uv1000/P2/writeup_P2_Ulrich_voll.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

+I implemented this in section 1 of my .jpynb.

 I adapted
 [this .jpynb](https://github.com/udacity/CarND-Camera-Calibration/blob/master/camera_calibration.ipynb) provided in the classroom.

-The code for this step is contained in the code cells of Section 1 of the IPython notebook located in "./P2_SDC_Ulrich_Voll.ipynb".
+The code for this step is contained in the code cells of Section 1 of my IPython notebook located in "./P2_SDC_Ulrich_Voll.ipynb".

 Here the grid `objp` is constant for all images, representing cordinates of an idealised 9x6 chessboard in three-space (z = 0).